Resin Coaster Calculator: Sets of 4 & Resin Amounts

 If you're making coasters to sell, batch production is essential for profitability.
 Here's how to maximize efficiency:

 Work in batches of 12-24 coasters: Mix enough resin for 3-6 sets at once.
 This minimizes mixing time and ensures color consistency across multiple sets.
-For 24 standard coasters (100mm × 8mm), you'll need approximately 1,650ml of resin (including 10% buffer).
+For 24 standard coasters (100mm × 8mm), you'll need approximately 1,650ml of resin — use the Resin Waste Calculator to confirm the right buffer percentage for your batch size.
+Use the Large Pour Calculator to plan high-volume batches.

 Pour strategically: Pour all coasters of the same color first before moving to the next color.
 This reduces cleanup time and ensures you don't waste partially mixed resin.
-Keep a timer running—most resins have 30-45 minute working time.
+For layered coaster designs, use the Multi-Layer Pour Calculator to plan exact depths and resin amounts per layer.
+Keep a timer running — most resins have 30–45 minute working time.

 Calculate material costs: Use our Resin Cost Calculator to determine your per-coaster cost including resin, pigments, molds, and finishing supplies.
 Factor in 10-15% waste.
 Price sets at 3-4× material cost for healthy profit margins.